-5.4 Quadratic Irrationals
+5.5 Quadratic Irrationals

 The main result of this section is that the continued fraction expansion of a number is eventually repeating if and only if the number is a quadratic irrational.
-This can be viewed as an analogue for continued fractions of the familiar fact that the decimal expansion of x is eventually repeating if and only if x is rational.
+This can be viewed as an analog for continued fractions of the familiar fact that the decimal expansion of x is eventually repeating if and only if x is rational.
 The proof that continued fractions of quadratic irrationals eventually repeats is surprisingly difficult and involves an interesting finiteness argument.
-Section 5.4.2 emphasizes our striking ignorance about continued fractions of real roots of irreducible polynomials over \mathbf{Q} of degree bigger than 2.
+Section 5.5.2 emphasizes our striking ignorance about continued fractions of real roots of irreducible polynomials over $\mathbf{Q}$ of degree bigger than 2.

-Definition 5.4.1 (Quadratic Irrational).
-A real number $\alpha \in \mathbf{R}$ is a quadratic irrational if it is irrational and satisfies a quadratic polynomial with coefficients in \mathbf{Q} .
+Definition 5.5.1 (Quadratic Irrational).
+A quadratic irrational is a real number $\alpha \in \mathbf{R}$ that is irrational and satisfies a quadratic polynomial with coefficients in $\mathbf{Q}$ .

-Thus, e.g., $(1+\sqrt{5})/2$ is a quadratic irrational.
+Thus, for example, $(1+\sqrt{5})/2$ is a quadratic irrational.
 Recall that